 We recognise the term gender dysphoria can be difficult for some individuals so we are using the term gender incongruence.
-We know that having a label isn't something that everyone feels okay with but it is necessary to be able to access some of the treatments provided at the Sussex Gender Service.
+We know that having a label isn't something that everyone feels okay with but it is necessary to be able to access some of the treatments provided at Sussex Gender Service.

 Sussex Gender Service